Optimization of conveyance of quantum particles by moving potential well: Model and method

 \subsection{Survival probability}

-In the present paper, we analyze the change of survival probability.
 We express the quantum state in the rest frame by $|\Psi(t)\rangle$ (\ref{eq:Psi-t}), and that in the moving frame by $|\Phi(t)\rangle$ (\ref{SDG-eq}).
-We define the survival probability as an overlap between the wavefunction at a time $t$ and the initial state in the moving frame,
+We define the survival probability as the overlap between the wave function at a time $t$ and the initial state in the moving frame:

 It is rewritten in the original frame as

 where we use the fact $x_0(0)=0$.